 Then, just to be certain, I had him load a couple of magazines with his normal defensive ammo, which I always advise students to bring to class.
 Again, no malfunctions of any kind.
 The gun performed flawlessly, as it should have.

 In recent years, manufacturers have released a cascade of new cleaning and lubrication products.
 Marketing strategies vary: Some stress ease of use, while others promise superior results.
-Still others claim to be eco-friendly or organic (whatever that means).
+Still others claim to be eco-friendly or organic.
 Honestly, just about any quality solvent/cleaner and lubricant will do the job … but only if you USE them regularly.